-Get with the season"Match product to mindset," Mary Porter Green, owner of Curiosity Zone in Ashburn, Va., told TDmonthly.
+"Match product to mindset," Mary Porter Green, owner of Curiosity Zone in Ashburn, Va., told TDmonthly.
 "Everyone wants to get outside in March, so kites and gardening tools are big, as is bug gear and anything that flies.
 We match these items to inspiring activities in our marketing (FB, Twitter, email) and to programming in our lab," she explained.

 David Stelzer, owner of Shananigans in Baltimore, Md., told TDmonthly that his strategy is, "Showing off the new stuff that's coming out - whether it be on Facebook or highlighting it in the store.
 With Toy Fair, there's a lot of new games and toys that they haven't seen before, so we need to showcase them."